FAQs

 • Supporting local growers to help even out the unfair balance of trade, thus ensuring we are able to keep farmers growing in Australia

 There are a number of reasons buying Australian costs a bit more.
 One of the biggest costs to Organic farmers is labour.
 The decision to not use pesticides on their property means that a lot of the work needs to be performed manually.
 In Australia, we thankfully have strong minimum wage laws to ensure we have access to a certain quality of life.
-Not every country has minimum wage laws to protect their workers from exploitation, as such those countries with a labour-based economy can offer much more affordable workers.
+Not every country has minimum wage laws to protect their workers from exploitation.
+As such, those countries with a labour-based economy can offer much more affordable workers.

 Another factor is the lack of subsidies in Australian agriculture.
 In many countries with which Australia shares a free trade agreement, the Government offers their farmers a large payment to grow (and in some cases not grow) certain produce.
 This definitely impedes the ability of our growers to compete in an open global market.